LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ```

 ### 4. Running the Notebook
-After making the necessary changes to the notebook, you can execute the notebook by navigating to the **Run** menu and selecting **Run All Cells/ Run Selected Cells**.
+After making the necessary changes to the notebook, us can execute the notebook by navigating to the **Run** menu and selecting **Run All Cells/ Run Selected Cells**.

 ![Jupyter Notebook Running](http://127.0.0.1/assets/lab8-4.png)